Old Man of CONISTON Walk: THE BEST WAY TO HIKE THIS ICONIC PEAK from Coniston Village in the Lake District

 🅿️ Getting There: Parking and Facilities

 The Old Station Car Park is an ideal base for this walk.
-It’s large, convenient, and only a short walk from the centre of Coniston village.
+It’s large, convenient, and only a short distance from the centre of Coniston village.
 The car park is pay-and-display and often has spaces even on busy days, though it’s still best to arrive early during weekends and holidays.

 Facilities nearby: